slsa-framework/slsa/docs/spec/v1.1/source-requirements.md

 Requirements:

-**[Version controlled]** Every change to the source is tracked in a version control system that meets the requirements listed in [Infrastructure Requirements](#infrastructure-requirements).
+**[Version controlled]** Every change to the source is tracked in a version control system that meets the requirements listed in [Source Platform Requirements](#source-platform-requirements).

 Benefits: Version control solves software development challenges from ranging change attribution to effective collaboration.
 It is a software development best practice with more benefits than we can discuss here.